bnm15/bnm15.github.io/_posts/2015-10-31-hello-world.markdown

 So what is Tale du Jour going to bring?
 Here’s what I’m hoping:

-* A daily update on my adventures, both spectacular and mundane
+* Regular updates on my adventures, both spectacular and mundane
 * My recommendations from my experiences
 * Advice for study abroad, including all the mistakes I make along the way